Doogie2000/Doogie2000.github.io/index.md

 # Loops pt.
+2 10/12/18

+This past week we learned specifically about for loops.
+We have learned how to create a recurring loop that solves complex problems and allows the user to search for several unique elements in one group of datum.
+This has been a lot of fun and continues to amaze me at how simple, yet complex coding really is.
+I hope to continue progressing as quickly as I have been, and learning as much as I have already learned.

+# Loops pt.
 1 10/5/18

 This past week we have gone over loops, we started with a while(true) loop and are now progressing onto for loops.
 For loops will prove to be a very challenging lesson, but useful.
 I think these next few days will be not only informative but also a lot of fun.
 Overall, I am enjoying this class and learning a lot.
 I have understood the topics well so far, and I hope I will continue to understand and execute the homework for this class.